United States Collegiate Ski and Snowboard Association -

 USCSA was formerly known as the National Collegiate Ski Association (NCSA) and changed its name to USCSA in 1992

-Share Your USCSA Stories & Memorable MomentsFor our 50th Anniversary season, we are inspired to hear and share USCSA stories and memories - and that starts with you!
+Share Your USCSA Stories & Memorable MomentsFor our 50th Anniversary season, we are gathering stories about your time with the USCSA and how it inspired your life path.

 By the mid 1980’s, the NCSA still was not officially an affiliate of the United States Ski Association (USSA).
 Instead, it was considered an “allied organization” that shared office space with USSA in Park City, Utah.
 The two organizations began to discuss the possibility of merging, which was thought to create a more stable future for the NCSA.
 The NCSA Board of Directors and USSA leadership discussed this concept for years, but little progress or consensus was achieved.
 After Chris Tapfer took over from Petersen as President of NCSA, the organization decided to change its name to United States Collegiate Ski Association (USCSA).
 Following this change, at its Spring 1992 Board Meeting, the USSA Board voted down the possible merger.
 The main sentiment was that, if they were to merge with any collegiate program, it should be the NCAA, not the USCSA.
 Both organizations subsequently moved forward with their own vision for the future of collegiate skiing.